7 Ways To Put More Money Toward Student Loan Payments

 Creating Your Own Bonus Money

 You may want to consider switching to an account like SoFi Money®.
-You’ll have the flexibility of a cash management account that earns interest that can help your money grow.
+You’ll have the flexibility of a cash management account that has no account fees.

 You could also use that account or an account like it to create an emergency fund that will help keep you on track with your student loan payments, and other bills, when unexpected expenses come up.
 Using the SoFi Money® app also can help you keep an eye on your spending and saving.

 Cutting Your Expenses